rakyll/drummachine/README.md

 # drum machine

-This package contains a trivial drum machine program written in Go that can work on Android and your desktop.
+This package contains a trivial Akai MPD18 replica that runs on mobile devices and your desktop.

 ![Drum machine](http://i.imgur.com/x54b85v.jpg)